Sold Out $ 32.00

 Plant your lotus tuber in the month of May, when weather is consistently warm, after all danger of frost has passed.
 Plant in a wide (16-48 inches wide) or wider container using heavy loam soil.
 Dig a trench in the soil and place the lotus tuber in the trench being careful not to break or damage the growth tips.
 Cover the tuber with a couple of inches of soil while keeping the growth tips exposed.
 Add a few inches of water above the soil and place the container in a sunny location outdoors.
 Lotus need 8+ hours of sunlight to grow and bloom).
 In a week or two you will have coin leaves on the surface of the water, a week or so after that you should have aerial leaves growing out of the water.
 Once you have aerial leaves, it is time to fertilize your lotus.

 Lotus Fertilizing Instructions

-Lotus are very heavy feeders!
-We recommend Waterlily World Fertilizer Tabbs + Humates for OPTIMUM GROWTH, BEST BLOOM and EASE OF USE.
-Simply press four or six fertilizer tabbs into the soil near the roots of the lotus, being careful not to damage the roots.
+Lotus Plants are very heavy feeders!
+We recommend Waterlily World Fertilizer Tabs + Humates for OPTIMUM GROWTH, BEST BLOOM and EASE OF USE.
+Simply press four or six fertilizer tabs into the soil near the roots of the lotus, being careful not to damage the roots.
 Do this once a month throughout the growing/blooming season (June through September).
 Your lotus should grow and bloom the very first year!